Major Problems at Scottsdale, Arizona Crime Lab - Gas Chromatography Protocol

 Ultimately, the Court suppressed the results, and found that “Given the errors or problems, and the refusal to determine the why or basis for them, significant questions arise as to the reliability and confidence in this gas chromatography instrument.”

 Although the suppression of the blood test results does not assure that the eleven accused will go free, it is a major victory for the defense and greatly increases their chances of a Not Guilty verdict.
 The eleven still face “traditional” DUI charges based on impairment.
 Moreover, hundreds of people charged with misdemeanor DUI will look to the local Scottsdale Court where their cases are being tried to do the right thing and to apply the Maricopa County Superior Court ruling to their cases as they originated in the same lab and under the same circumstances.
 “It potentially affects all of them.
 If you’re using the same equipment, doing things the same way and the results aren’t reliable, then why wouldn’t you expect unreliable results?”
-Asked one of the defense attorneys, Joseph P. St. Louis.
+Asked one of the defense attorneys in Tucson, Joseph P. St. Louis.

 The local Scottsdale Prosecutor’s Office has vowed to fight the application of the ruling to their local cases.
 The Maricopa County Attorney’s Office plans to appeal to Division One of the Arizona Court of Appeals.